Getting to Know Your Neighborhood: Kenmore Square and Fenway

 4 Jersey St.

 Home of the Boston Red Sox, Fenway Park is the oldest, the most famous, and arguably the most interesting baseball stadium in the United States.
 The park opened on April 20, 1912.
 With a capacity of just 37,305 spectators, Fenway is one of Major League Baseball’s smallest stadiums.
 Because of its age and constrained urban location, renovations and additions have resulted in some unique and quirky features, most notably left field’s famous Green Monster—a 37-foot wall that prevents home runs on many line drives that would clear the walls of other ballparks, but turns some fly balls into game-winners.
-Fenway Park tours consist of a 60-minute walk around the ballpark, with stops at the Sam Adams right field roof deck, the State Street Pavilion, the Green Monster seats, and the press box, although stops are subject to availability.
+Fenway Park tours consist of a 60-minute walk around the ballpark, with stops at the Sam Adams right field roof deck, the State Street Pavilion, the Green Monster seats, and the press box, though stops are subject to availability.
 Tour schedules and rates vary.
-For more information, call 617-226-6666.
+For more information, call 617-226-6666 or visit their website.

 Official Red Sox Team Store